Steven-Klavins/stevenklavins.co.uk/README.md

 As previously mentioned at present the site is deployed on Netlify and will later be uploaded to a custom domain via TSO host.
 I will update this Documentation once I have got an SSL (Certificate Secure Sockets Layer) to verify the site secure.

 ## Testing

+In regards to testing of the site, I used a combination of Jest and Enzyme, the majority of the tests are for static elements.

 ## What I learned from the project